PAST LIVES II: DRAINS, LOOS, COOKING AND LIGHTING

 You could use a chamber-pot yourself, and (once again) empty it on the compost heat, but contrary to popular belief, these were normally used only for liquid waste except by young children or in case of sickness.
 Otherwise you'd visit the privy or House of the Dawn.
 Initially these were just holes in the ground, ideally with a small shed over them, which might well be periodically moved about the garden.
 My mother, as a small girl in the 1930s, was however fascinated by her father's explanation about how they managed in the house adjacent to her aunt's, where there was not even a privy.
 “What do they do, then, daddy?” she asked.
 He replied “Shit over a stick and kick it around until they lose it.”
 I'd love to have met him but he was killed on the Russian convoys during World War Two, years before I was born.

-Later, though, soakaways became more usual, especially in villages and cities.
+Later, though, soakaways became more usual than plain holes in the ground, especially in villages and cities.
 These were lined with special bricks or tiles, allowing slow diffusion of the waste into the surrounding soil.
-Ours was a two-holer, with a long bench-type seat, and the area beneath was a bit less than a metre deep (three feet or less) and maybe two by two and a half metres in area: 6-7 feet by 8 feet.
+The one at our house was a two-holer, with a long bench-type seat, and the area beneath was a bit less than a metre deep (three feet or less) and maybe two by two and a half metres in area: 6-7 feet by 8 feet.
 It was also, as already noted maybe 20 metres from the well (which is admittedly cut in rock) and, because the house is built into the side of a hill, about 3 metres (10 feet) higher.
 This is however a marked improvement on a couple of the houses we looked at in Loudun, where the indoor thunderbox was dead level with, and no more than 3 metres from, the well.

 Let;s go back to less unsavoury considerations, though.
 In the days before running water, you didn't really need to worry about drainage too much.
 It was just too much hassle to shift large quantities of it about, so you normally had to worry only about jugfuls and bucketfuls.
 Either could simply be dumped on the garden, or on the street (along with all kinds of other things).
 At the most basic, you'd just empty it out of the window.
 This is reputedly the origin of the old expression “gardy-loo” or gardez l'eau”: “watch out for the water”, the domestic equivalent of a golfer's “Fore!”
 The same expression was allegedly also used when the eau in question was euphemistically applied to the contents of a chamber pot: hence “loo” for toilet.